WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 36. How can we implement authentication and authorization in Node.js?

 - Use packages like Passport for authentication and JWT for managing tokens to implement security in Node.js applications.

+## 37. Explain the packages used for file uploading in Node.js?

+- Multer is a popular middleware used for handling file uploads in Node.js.